Oxid15/theme/README.md

 # theme
 ![ver](https://img.shields.io/github/v/release/oxid15/theme?style=plastic)

-Simple CLI labeling tool for text classification
+Minimalistic CLI labeling tool for text classification

-It allows to rapidly acquire manually labeled texts without the need to setup any large-scale labeling solution.
+It allows for the rapid labeling of manually labeled texts without the need to set up any large-scale labeling solution.

-With the least requirements possible one can get an initial dataset to train text classification model.
+With the fewest requirements possible, one can get an initial dataset to train a text classification model.

 ## Installation
 ```bash